Current Grant Program Guidelines

 • Execute a contract with WSMA to carry out proposed activities within the timeline established.

-• Accomplish work outlined in the approved Scope of Work.
+• Accomplish work outlined in an approved Scope of Work.

 • If the organization is a new WSMA grantee, paperwork for electronic distribution of funds will be provided by WSMA and required of the grantee.